Leader still thinks Panasonic growth will come to Lawrence, but city could work on its image

 But Panasonic officials continue to say the De Soto plant is likely to produce another 4,000 jobs outside the plant.
 Those jobs could be related to everything from shipping companies to battery recycling firms to raw material suppliers to service businesses that help keep the massive plant operating on a 24/7 basis.

-Having a building ready and available for those type of companies could be important in landing such firms.
+Having a building ready and available for those types of companies could be important in landing such firms.
 That is the approach that is being taken in the De Soto area.
 The Flint Commerce Center, located about a mile west of the Panasonic plant, already has constructed a 1 million-square-foot industrial building, and has planning approvals for several other large buildings.
 Panasonic has signed a lease to occupy half of the 1 million-square-foot building, and developers of Flint are marketing the remaining 500,000 square feet to other companies interested in being close to the production center.
 Richardson said Lawrence is looking at offering a smaller building that would be around 150,000 square feet in size but easily expandable to 300,000 square feet.

 Richardson, though, acknowledged that the suppliers for Panasonic are not emerging as quickly as area leaders once had thought.
 He said Panasonic is ramping up production at the De Soto plant more gradually than it did in Reno.
 That may be leaving some suppliers feeling they have more time to make decisions about how to serve the De Soto plant.
 For instance, some suppliers may be deciding in the ramp-up phase that it makes sense for them to simply ship their products from existing plants rather than to build new near the De Soto factory.